PaddlePaddle/PaddleSpeech/demos/streaming_asr_server/README.md

 ## Join streaming asr and punctuation server

+By default, each server is deployed on the 'CPU' device and speech recognition and punctuation prediction can be deployed on different 'GPU' by modifying the' device 'parameter in the service configuration file respectively.

 We use `streaming_ asr_server.py` and `punc_server.py` two services to lanuch streaming speech recognition and punctuation prediction services respectively.
 And the `websocket_client.py` script can be used to call streaming speech recognition and punctuation prediction services at the same time.

 ### 1. Start two server